 Instructor pay varies more than any other seasonal role - between your certification level, the school, the resort, and the volume of lessons you're assigned.

-The daily rate means nothing without knowing your assignment rate — how many days per week you're actually given lessons.
+The daily rate means nothing without knowing your assignment rate - how many days per week you're actually given lessons.
 New instructors at busy schools may be guaranteed 4–5 days in peak season but drop to 2–3 in shoulder weeks.
-Established instructors with private client books can fill every available slot.
+Established instructors with their own client base rarely have unbooked days.

 Private lessons are where the income concentrates.
 A senior instructor in Verbier or St. Moritz teaching private lessons exclusively can earn significantly more than the figures above - especially with tips, which are common and sometimes substantial from high-net-worth guests.